Buying New vs Refurbished Technology

 Another benefit of buying new is that there are often better tax deductions involved with new technology than with refurbished.

-It is important to remember that refurbished does not necessarily mean used; however, it is worth considering.
+It is important to remember that refurbished does not necessarily mean used; however, it is worth considering the history of the equipment.

 An item is classed as refurbished even if only the packaging has been opened.
 For example, you buy a product from a manufacturer, when it arrives you open the box and realise it is not the correct item; this item will then be returned and now has to be sold as refurbished even though it is essentially a brand new product.
 Store display models also count as refurbished, regardless of how little they may have been used.
 When a machine gets refurbished, all damage is assessed, and the company decides which parts needs to be replaced.
 All the remaining components will be tested to ensure they work.
 A properly refurbished item should work and look like new.
 There should be no obvious signs of damage.